Antigua and Barbuda: Culture

 The music of Antigua and Barbuda has some African characteristics, with minimal influence from European music, but the music is distinct.
-Records of music in Antigua and Barbuda dates back to Christopher Columbus' writings in 1493, when it was still home to Arawak and Carib people, still, very little research has been done on early music from the islands.
+Records of music in Antigua and Barbuda date back to Christopher Columbus' writings in 1493, when it was still home to Arawak and Carib people, still, very little research has been done on early music from the islands.
 African labourers are documented in history to have danced outside in the 1780s to the toombah (later tum tum), a drum adorned with tin and shell jingles, and the banjar (later bangoe, maybe related to the European banjo).
 Antigua's indigenous music, known as Benna, came into being after slavery was abolished.
 Benna uses a call-and-response format, and its audience is typically interested in obscene gossip and rumours.
 Benna was widely utilised as a popular communication tool by the beginning of the 20th century, disseminating information around the island.

-Benna has long been eclipsed by Calypso and increasingly Soca, which includes South Asian rhythms.
+Benna has long been eclipsed by calypso and increasingly soca, which includes South Asian rhythms.

 The art of Antigua and Barbuda began with the Arawak people.
 Their artwork included pictographs and petroglyphs.
 These geometric shapes, animals, and plant artworks are said to have been used for ceremonial or religious purposes.
 Painting, sculpture, and ceramics were among the artistic traditions that European settlers brought to Antigua and Barbuda.
 Local painters used European art forms to produce Antiguan and Barbudan art in their own unique styles.
 Social issues, nature, and Caribbean identity were the subjects of this artwork.
 Traditional crafts from Antigua and Barbuda include scrimshaw, pottery, sculptures, ethnic dolls, and photography.

 Every year, on the island of Antigua, people celebrate their freedom from slavery with the Antigua Carnival modelled after European pre-Lent Carnival.
 Over thirteen days, there are brightly coloured costumes, talent events, beauty pageants and music.
 The celebration runs from late July to Carnival Tuesday, the first Tuesday in August.
 On the island, Carnival Tuesday and Monday are both observed as public holidays.
 In an effort to boost travel to Antigua and Barbuda, the Old Time Christmas Festival was replaced in 1957 by the Antiguan Carnival.
 Another annual festival held in Antigua is Antigua Sailing Week.
 Sailing Week is a week-long yacht regatta held in the waters of English Harbour.
 Sailing Week was founded in 1967 and is known for being one of the top regattas in the world.
 The main festival held in Barbuda is Caribana.
 Caribana takes place every year during Whit Monday weekend and features various pageants, calypso competitions, and weekend beach parties.

 Antigua and Barbuda has eleven public holidays.
 On the advice of the Cabinet, the Governor-General may also proclaim other holidays.
 Historically, about three weeks before Christmas Day, carol singers would roam the various villages, carrying carol trees and lanterns.
 "John Bulls" are replicas of "masked African witch doctors", that often dominated the country's Christmas festivities.
 Jazz bands were also common sights, dressed in red and green clown costumes.